-- Turn right briefly onto the lane, then in 30m turn left through an easily-missed narrow gap in the trees, with only an inconspicuous concrete footpath marker.
+- Turn right briefly onto the lane, then in 30m turn left onto a signposted footpath into the trees.
 Follow this woodland path downhill for 125m, across a stream on a plank bridge and up the bank to a path T-junction.
 Turn left as indicated, heading SW with the stream in a gully on your left.

-- Follow this clear woodland path for 300m, merging with another path from the right just before the end of the wood.
-Go over a stile into a meadow and continue on a broad grassy path, gradually approaching the tree boundary on the right.
-In 150m the path swings right and you go over a stile in the trees into a large farm field.
+- Follow this clear woodland path for 300m, initially heading NW and turning half-right along the way.
+At the end of the trees go over a stile into a meadow and continue on a broad grassy path, gradually approaching the tree boundary on the right.
+In 150m the path swings right and you go through a gap in the trees into a large farm field.

 - Go straight ahead across the field, heading NNE with a fine view ahead across the Medway valley (you might be able to see Hadlow Tower? slightly to the left, 5 km away).
-As the ground drops away you should be heading just to the right of a house in some trees.
-At the bottom of the field a footpath waymarker directs you onto a narrow path past the house and along its driveway to the B2017 (Five Oak Green Road).
+As the ground drops away head towards a clump of trees to the right of a house.
+A footpath waymarker directs you onto a path through these trees and along a driveway to the B2017 (Five Oak Green Road).